 CONCLUSION

-To sum up, this study identified the relationship of miR-34a hypermethylation with MPP2 expression by studying the changes of biological function and MPP2 expression of liver cancer cells after miR-34a demethylation, and it was showed that miR-34a can inhibit the occurrence of liver cancer by up-regulating MPP2, and its demethylation in liver cancer cells is a potential method for liver cancer treatment.
-In essence, the miR-34a methylation site is located on the upstream of its binding site with P53[27].
-Therefore, it is valuable to study the role of miR-34a methylation/demethylation on the expression of upstream regulatory factors such as P53, and to explore its function in the future.
+This study identified the relationship of miR-34a hypermethylation with MPP2 expression by studying the changes of biological function and MPP2 expression of liver cancer cells after miR-34a demethylation.
+It was shown that miR-34a can inhibit the occurrence of liver cancer by upregulating MPP2, and its demethylation in liver cancer cells is a potential method for liver cancer treatment.
+In essence, the miR-34a methylation site is located on the upstream of its binding site with p53[27].
+Therefore, it is valuable to study the role of miR-34a methylation/demethylation on the expression of upstream regulatory factors such as p53, and to explore its function in the future.

 ARTICLE HIGHLIGHTS